< Back

 Dear Friends:

-We are pleased to announce that the Italian American Museum will be reopening in Spring 2024 and that our first exhibition will be our “Manteo Puppet Collection”.
+We are pleased to announce that the Italian American Museum will be reopening in October 2024 and that our first exhibition will be our “Manteo Puppet Collection”.
 The Manteo Puppet Theater was previously located at 109 Mulberry Street in the early 1900’s.
 We were given 32 of these puppets by Michael Manteo, the son of the Theater’s founder, Agrippino Manteo, which we promised that we would bring back to Mulberry Street.

 Pictured (left to right): Gano and Rinaldo, two of the 32 Sicilian puppets that are part of the Museum's Manteo collection.
 Fabricated by "Papa" Agrippino Manteo, circa 1923.